Improve weight loss with the Roux-en-Y Gastric Bypass procedure.

 As one of the most common types of gastric bypass surgeries in the United States, the purpose of the Roux-en-Y gastric bypass is to reduce the size of the stomach to a small pouch.
 Once the stomach is small in size, patients may be able to enjoy small meals without worrying as much about weight gain.
-Of course, the exact results depend on each patient and how closely they follow their doctor’s instructions.

 In general, the Roux-en-Y gastric bypass is appropriate for people who are extremely obese.
 A doctor may recommend this effective weight loss procedure for those who have a body mass index of 40 or more or for people with a body mass index and a serious medical condition like sleep apnea, high blood pressure, severe arthritis, heart disease, and diabetes.
 To find out more about whether you would be a good candidate for this specific type of weight loss surgery, your doctor will evaluate your health, medical history, and more.